vsnrain/prism-linuxtheme/README.md

 Acknowledgements
 --------------------
-Other projects used as a template:
+Other projects used as a templates:

 Arc-theme
 https://github.com/horst3180/arc-theme